-Figure 3.--Mean discharges at three Indiana streamflow-gaging stations during water-year 2003 and median discharges for period of 1971-2000.
+Figure 3.--Mean discharges at three Indiana streamflow-gaging stations during Water Year 2005 and median discharges for Water Years 1971-2000.

-Figure 3 illustrates discharge during the 2003 water year, as compared to medians of monthly and yearly discharges during 1971-2000 for three USGS Indiana discharge-gaging stations: Mississinewa River at Marion (03326500); East Fork White River at Shoals (03373500); and Wabash River at Mount Carmel, Illinois (03377500).
-Median monthly and yearly discharges for 1971-2000 are considered to be normal streamflows in this discussion because the period includes 30 years of record (this allows the 2003 water year streamflows to be quantified relative to normal streamflows).
+Figure 3 illustrates discharges during the 2005 Water Year, as compared to medians of monthly and yearly discharges during 1971 through 2000 for three USGS streamflow-gaging stations: Mississinewa River at Marion, Indiana (03326500); East Fork White River at Shoals, Indiana (03373500); and Wabash River at Mount Carmel, Illinois (03377500).
+Median monthly and yearly discharges for 1971 through 2000 are considered to be normal streamflows in this discussion because the period includes 30 years of record (this allows the 2005 Water Year streamflows to be quantified relative to normal streamflows).